Identification

 Serbia considers as an unaccompanied child ‘a foreigner who has not yet reached eighteen years of age and who, at the time of entry into the Republic of Serbia or upon having entered it, is not accompanied by their parents or guardians.’[24]

-Although the Asylum Act prescribes that children for whom it can be determined reliably and unambiguously to be under 14 years of age shall not be fingerprinted at registration,[24] it is not prescribed how the age would be established, leaving it up to the competent authorities to arbitrarily ascertain the age of persons lacking personal documents form the country of origin.
-On 16 September 2020, IDEAS received a legal opinion from the Ministry of Justice in which it was stated that Serbia does not have an age assessment procedure in its legal framework.[25]
+Although the Asylum Act prescribes that children for whom it can be determined reliably and unambiguously that they are under 14 years of age shall not be fingerprinted at registration,[25] it is not prescribed how the age is to be established, leaving it up to the competent authorities to arbitrarily ascertain the age of persons lacking personal documents form their country of origin.
+On 16 September 2020, IDEAS received a legal opinion from the Ministry of Justice, as per which Serbia does not have an age assessment procedure in its legal framework.[26]

 According to the current legal framework, the MoI and the social protection system are primarily responsible for protecting the rights of unaccompanied and separated children in the Serbian asylum system, but the health care system also plays a significant role.
 In line with the MoI Instruction on Standard Operating Procedures for Profiling, Search and Registration of Irregular Migrants (SoP), during the first contact with the child (at the border or within the mainland), the police officer is obliged to determine whether there is an urgent need for provision of health care[27] and if so, the police officer is obliged to contact the competent health-care services.[28]
 Also, a UASC identified at the border shall not be served with a decision on refusal of entry but will receive a decision granting them entry.[29]

 The identification of UASC, which includes the assessment of the child’s age, is done through the procedure of verification and identification, which is performed by a police officer.
-Identity verification is performed through inspection of an identification document which contains a photograph, or exceptionally, based on the statement of the person whose identity has been verified.[29]
-Regarding UASC who do not have identification documents, and if the identity cannot be verified in another way, the identity will be determined by using data from forensic records, applying methods and using means of criminal tactics and forensics, medical or other appropriate expertise.[30]
+Identity verification is performed through inspection of an identification document which contains a photograph, or exceptionally, based on the statement of the person whose identity is being verified.[30]
+Regarding UASC who do not have identification documents, and if the identity cannot be verified in another way, the identity will be determined using data from forensic records, applying methods and using means of “criminal tactics” and forensics, medical or other appropriate expertise.[31]
 It is not clear what kind of tests and forensic analysis is implied through this provision because that kind of age assessment has never been performed.
-In order to establish their identity, the child can be brought to the official premises of the police.[31]
-The police officer is obliged to inform the child, when bringing them, about the reasons for bringing them, their right to inform family or other persons of their choice and other rights of persons deprived of liberty and in a language that the child understands.[32]
+In order to establish their identity, the child can be brought to the official premises of the police.[32]
+The police officer is obliged to inform the child about the reasons for their presence at the police premises, their right to inform family or other persons of their choice and other rights of persons deprived of liberty and in a language that the child understands.[33]

 On the basis of the Memorandum of Understanding signed with the Ministry for Social Affairs, IDEAS has been conducting supervision of all social care workers in Serbia working with UASC.
 This assistance implies counselling on individual cases, providing general guidelines and assistance in conducting BID.
 Thus, out of 973 children recorded in 2022, only 82 were registered, 4 lodged asylum application, while the rest remained in legal limbo, being at risk of being issued with expulsion order or penalised in the misdemeanour proceeding.
 Moreover, since the registration certificate does not provide for any legal status, even the children issued with this document were in the same situation as those children who were not registered at all.

 The screening of UASC vulnerability is conducted by the temporary legal guardians of IDEAS – an implementing partner of UNHCR and legal guardians funded by IOM and who were deployed from IDEAS in 2020.
 However, this is not done in line with Article 17 of the Asylum Act, but in line with the Family Act and social care professional standards.
-The Asylum Office did not submit any request for BID in 2022[35] and in general, 2022 was the year in which only few UASC applied for asylum – only 4.
+The Asylum Office did not submit any request for BID in 2022[36] and in general, in 2022, only 4 UASC applied for asylum.
 Thus, the age is determined on the basis of the statement of a child.
 What is also a concerning practice is that MoI officers who are tasked with issuing the registration certificates usually ask children how old they are.
-When a child says the number of years, the police officer then subtracts that number from the number of the given year (e.g. 2021) and puts 1 January as a date of birth.
-This practice is not in line with the principle of in dubio pro reo, i.e. the principle of the benefit of the doubt established by the CRC.[36]
+When a child says the number of years, the police officer then subtracts that number from the number of the given year (e.g., 2021) and puts 1 January as a date of birth.
+This practice is not in line with the principle of in dubio pro reo, i.e., the principle of the benefit of the doubt established by the CRC.[37]
 Thus, if a child who is 17 arrives in Serbia in 2021, his date of birth would be set at 1 January 2004.
-Thus, this child would be considered as an adult on 1 January 2022.
-However, what if this child was born in December of 2004?
-This means that a person under the age of 18 would be treated as adult, which is contrary to the Asylum Act, the Constitution and international standards.
-The benefit of the doubt criterion would be respected only if the registration certificate would outline 31 December of the given year.
+This means that a person under the age of 18 could be treated as adult before coming of age, which is contrary to the Asylum Act, the Constitution and international standards.
+The benefit of the doubt criterion would be respected only if the registration certificate mentioned 31 December of the given year as birth date.

-During 2021, there were two cases in which the age assessment arose as a problem.
-One case refers to an Afghan boy who suffers from serious psychiatric condition and who was shortly deprived of legal guardianship, on the basis of the flawed assessment of his age.
-IDEAS and PIN intervened and the boy was later on put under temporary guardianship and submitted his asylum application with the help of IDEAS multidisciplinary team.
-In the other case, a boy from Guinea, has been finally appointed with a temporary guardian and was granted temporary residency on humanitarian grounds.
+During 2021, there were two cases in which the age assessment was a problem.
+One case concerned an Afghan boy who suffers from a serious psychiatric condition and who was shortly deprived of legal guardianship, on the basis of flawed assessment of his age.
+IDEAS and PIN intervened and the boy was later placed under temporary guardianship and submitted his asylum application with the help of IDEAS multidisciplinary team.
+In the other case, a boy from Guinea at some point stated that he was adult in order to remain in the AC Krnjača, even though it was clear that he was underage.
+He was deprived of leal guardianship due to this statement.
+The reappointment of the legal guardian took months but eventually this was resolved and he was granted temporary residency on humanitarian grounds.
 The Social Welfare centre in Belgrade is still reluctant to accept the boy’s statement that he is underage without conducting any kind of age assessment procedure.

 [1] Article 17(1) and (2) Asylum Act.